notbd/Ikalendar2/README.md

 # Disclaimer

-ikalendar2 is a third-party companion app for Splatoon™ 2 and is not affiliated with Nintendo.
+ikalendar2 is a third-party companion app for Splatoon 2 and is not affiliated with Nintendo.
 All associated item names, logos, and trademarks are the property of their respective owners.